5 Tips to Kick Start Your Weekly Sleep Routine

 3. Find a Bed Time that Works and Stick to it

 Find the time to get to bed and stick with it.
 There’s all kinds of evidence to suggest that a consistent bedtime is crucial to establishing a sleep routine.
 Your body naturally produces melatonin, a sleep regulator that works by getting you into REM sleep easier.
 The more consistent your bedtime, the easier it is for your brain to know when to begin sleep.

 It’s always tough to find eight hours in the evening to get well rested, but it’s really important that you find it.
 Eight hours isn’t just a pipe dream or wishful thinking, it has to be done with a sense of purpose.
 Try watching less television at night and see how it improves your waking hours.
 If you end up needing an hour less and still feel refreshed, then you can easily cut your way back to that, but especially initially it is so important to give your body the option of a full night’s rest.

 5. Don’t Stress

 Most importantly, don’t stress too much if you miss one (or more) of these steps.
 Anxiety is the biggest sworn enemy of sleep, so it won’t do any good to beat yourself up over it.
 Just relax, restart your clock, and try again the next night.

 Good sleep habits are all about consistency, so give yourself a break.
-Try a Nectar Mattress risk-free for 365 nights and save $125 off instantly at checkout.
+Try a Nectar Mattress risk-free for 365 nights.